vpavlenko/study-music/parts/rock_harmony.md

 - [Kayano Chino.
 Japanese Music Harmony: The Fundamental Theory of Key Fluctuation](https://www.amazon.com/Japanese-Music-Harmony-Fundamental-Fluctuation-ebook/dp/B08513234C)

 - [🎥 Four harmonic analyses by Augusto (Björk and Billie Eilish)](https://www.youtube.com/@augusto7681/search?query=harmonic)

-- [Dave Carlton.
-I analyzed the chords of 1300 popular songs for patterns.
-This is what I found](https://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found/) - a series of post by a Hooktheory co-founder

 More
 ---